zibbini/convnext-v2_tensorflow/README.md

 - [A ConvNet for the 2020s](https://arxiv.org/abs/2201.03545)
 - [ConvNeXt V2: Co-designing and Scaling ConvNets with Masked Autoencoders](http://arxiv.org/abs/2301.00808)

 This repo contains unofficial implementations of both versions of ConvNeXt models in tensorflow.
-These are pretty much straight copies from the official PyTorch implementations ([ConvNeXt V1](https://github.com/facebookresearch/ConvNeXt) & (ConvNeXt V2)[https://github.com/facebookresearch/ConvNeXt-V2]) with minor changes to suit Keras' functional API.
-These implementations are capable of CPU or GPU use, and mixed-precision out of the box.
-Weights are currently available for ConvNeXt V1, but V2 weights are still yet to be processed.
+These are pretty much straight copies from the official PyTorch implementations ([ConvNeXt V1](https://github.com/facebookresearch/ConvNeXt) & [ConvNeXt V2](https://github.com/facebookresearch/ConvNeXt-V2) with minor changes to suit Keras' functional API.
+Of note, these implementations are:

+- Can accept custom input shapes and input tensors
+- Capable of mixed precision use
+- Model configurations (atto, femto, pico, nano) for ConvNeXt-V1 matching those found in the official [pytorch-image-models](https://github.com/huggingface/pytorch-image-models) library.

+Weights are currently available for ConvNeXt V1 official configurations, but ConvNeXt V2 weights are still yet to be processed.
+The atto, femto, pico and nano configurations of ConvNeXt V1 are also in processing.

 ### Usage

-For installation of tensorflow and keras, please refer to the following (guide)[https://www.tensorflow.org/install].
+For installation of tensorflow and keras, please refer to the following [guide](https://www.tensorflow.org/install).
 Once TensorFlow is installed, you can make use of the models like so:

 ``` py
 # Contruct 'tiny' model with standard ImageNet resolution